ABOUT THE AUTHOR

 It came by quite by accident really.
 Being a fan of the Sherlock series, I attended a convention and obviously the person who everyone wanted to see was Benedict Cumberbatch, the star of the series.
 When I saw a girl leaping up and down and hugging her mother round the neck, her cheeks blushing with joy and crying “Thanks, mum!” while waving a selfie of herself and Benedict as though it were an immense fortune, the thought of basing a novel on that situation sprang to mind and I wanted the main character to resemble her.

-What was the most interesting aspect of writing “A selfie with Benedict”?
+What was the most/least pleasing aspect of writing “A selfie with Benedict”?

-What inspired you for humoristic setting of “A selfie with Benedict”?
+What inspired you to adopt a humouristic for “A selfie with Benedict”?

 Theatre has been a great inspiration; the pace of the action, the reversal of situations, the dialogue, the flamboyance of the characters, the actors speaking directly to the audience from the stage.
 P.G.
 Wodehouse’s Jeeves and Wooster combo was a great influence as well: the upper-crust toff, Bertie, always getting himself into a jam and having to rely on Jeeves, the butler, to save the day.
 I owe a lot to movies for the sentimental angle, the more emotional passages of the story.
 I borrowed the idea of the impossible romance from the musical “La La Land”, which I try to convey in my own way, funny and offbeat.

-My favorite part about being an author is actually writing and imaginating stories, characters, and situations, but unfortunately that is a small percentage of what I have found that being an author entails.
+My favorite part about being an author is actually writing and imagining stories, characters, and situations, but unfortunately that is a small percentage of what I have found that being an author entails.
 The ultimate reward is when people tell you that they laughed or cried whilst reading my book.
 It’s the most motivating feeling in the world.
-My least favorite thing is getting off the hook with the marketing.
+My least pleasing aspect is not getting off with marketing.